I. General Provisions

 The purchaser acknowledges that if the claimed goods are not submitted to GD with all parts and accessories pertaining thereto, the purchaser – if withdrawing from the agreement – will be refunded the purchase price less the price of the parts and accessories not submitted.

-Compatibility of the purchased parts with other parts not approved by GD, manufacturer or goods provider is not guaranteed; nor is the compatibility with software applications whose functions have not been explicitly requested by the purchaser in the written order, unless such compatibility is common to similar goods or unless GD explicitly states that the goods in question are (are not) compatible only with the items listed.
+Compatibility of the purchased parts with other parts not approved by GDM, manufacturer or goods provider is not guaranteed; nor is the compatibility with software applications whose functions have not been explicitly requested by the purchaser in the written order, unless such compatibility is common to similar goods or unless GDM explicitly states that the goods in question are (are not) compatible only with the items listed.

 If the protective seal, information sticker or serial number is damaged, the purchaser risks that the claim will be rejected; unless the same have been damaged in the course of ordinary use of the goods in question.
 The seals and serial number constitute an integral part of the goods and as such do not limit the customer in using and handling the goods within the extent to which the goods have been designated.